The Superior Spider-Man: Annuals

 Two Superior Spider-Man annuals were published during the series' run.
 The first one was written by Christos Gage and drawn by Javier Rodríguez and Alvaro Lopez.
 It involved Spider-Man tracking down Blackout after the latter kidnapped Aunt May.

 The second annual was written by Gage and drawn by Rodríguez and focused on Phil Urich's relationship with his uncle Ben Urich.

 Reception

 Initially when it was announced that Marvel was killing off Peter Parker and that his body would be taken over by Doctor Octopus it was criticized universally by fans of the previous series.
-However, as the series progressed, critics were won over by the fresh approach and its smart writing.
+However, as the series progressed, some critics were won over by the fresh approach and its smart writing.